🫂 Welcome to Bitcoin Knows

 — Lao Tzu

 Bitcoin is about personal responsibility, and the key to protecting your wealth is self-custody—holding your own private keys.
 The goal is to use Bitcoin as savings and secure it properly so that no third party can take it from you.
+"Be your own bank" does have many tradeoffs, but the benefits are unquestionable.

 "It might make sense just to get some in case it catches on.
 If enough people think the same way, that becomes a self-fulfilling prophecy."